 This summary highlights information contained elsewhere in this prospectus.
 As a summary, it speaks in general terms without giving details or discussing any exceptions.
-Before buying any issuance of Mega certificates, you should have the information necessary to make a fully informed investment decision.
-For that, you must read this prospectus in its entirety (and any other documents to which we refer you in this prospectus), the related prospectus supplement, the related final data statement and each disclosure document for the underlying securities in the related trust.
+Before buying the Mega certificates, you should have the information necessary to make a fully informed investment decision.
+For that, you must read this prospectus in its entirety (and any other documents to which we refer you in this prospectus) and each disclosure document for the underlying securities.